xuesoso/SOSODE/README.md

 Updates
 -------
 + 7/19/2019: Added "setup_SOSODE.sh" for automatic setup of configuration.
 Modularized the config setup.
-Instead of appending lines from "SOSODE_vimrc" to user .vimrc, we will append call SourceDirectory and keep them separate.
+Instead of appending lines from "SOSODE_vimrc" to user .vimrc, we will keepe SOSODE_vimrc separate and append a source call in the user vimrc.
 This prevents pollution of the user's original vimrc, and is much easier for uninstallation / reinstallation of SOSODE configuration.
 + 7/11/2019: switched REPL interpreter from iron.nvim to vimcmdline because it seems to play nicer with jupyter-console.
 Also switched from autocompletor to maralla/completor as it is less buggy.

 Installation